-Pushing the "SELECT" button switches the display between the tripmeter modes "TRIP 1" and "TRIP 2" in the following order:
+A brief push (less than one second) on the "RESET/SELECT" button switches the display between the odometer mode "ODO" and the tripmeter modes "TRIP 1" and "TRIP 2" in the following order:

-TRIP 1 \rightarrow TRIP 2 \rightarrow TRIP 1

-When the fuel amount in the fuel tank decreases to 6.7 L (1.77 US gal) (1.47 Imp.gal), the bottom segment of the fuel meter will start flashing, and the tripmeter display will automatically change to the fuel reserve tripmeter mode "F-TRIP" and start counting the distance traveled from that point.
-In that case, pushing the "SELECT" button switches the display between the various tripmeter modes in the following order:
+ODO \rightarrow TRIP 1 \rightarrow TRIP 2 \rightarrow ODO When approximately 1.6 L (0.42 US gal)(0.35 Imp.gal) of fuel remains in the fuel tank, the odometer display will automatically change to the fuel reserve tripmeter mode "F-TRIP" and start counting the distance traveled from that point, and the last segment of the fuel meter will start flashing.
+In that case, pushing the "RESET/SELECT" button switches the display between the various tripmeter and odometer modes in the following order:

-$F-TRIP \rightarrow TRIP 1 \rightarrow TRIP 2 \rightarrow F-TRIP$
+F-TRIP \rightarrow TRIP 1 \rightarrow TRIP 2 \rightarrow ODO \rightarrow F-TRIP

-To reset a tripmeter, select it by pushing the "SELECT" button, and then push the "RESET" button for at least four seconds.
+To reset a tripmeter, select it by pushing the "RESET/SELECT" button briefly (less than one second), and then push the button again for at least three seconds while the selected tripmeter is flashing.
 If you do not reset the fuel reserve tripmeter manually, it will reset itself automatically and the display will return to the prior mode after refueling and traveling 5 km (3 mi).